 Highlight of Hoshida-Enchi is the largest wooden foot suspension bridge.

 Finally, at the end of the path, You suddenly come across the suspension bridge across the forest called “Hoshi-no-buranko”, the Star of Blanco Bridge.
 You probably didn’t notice there was this giant bridge over your head when you were down there.
 The bridge is 280 m long and 50 m tall, the largest wooden foot suspension bridge in Japan.

 It’s a really fun experience to look out a panoramic view, however you can feel the swaying as you cross.
 Hoshida-enchi Park is one of the best viewing spot for autumn leaves in Osaka.
 You can have an even more fantastic experience to look out over autumn red leaves by crossing the bridge.

 After crossing the bridge, you can start the journey back home.
 In addition, you can keep exploring the various paths around the park.

-You can extend your trip to Iwafune Shrine.
+Additionally, you can extend your trip to Iwafune Shrine.
 The Shrine houses a huge 12 meter high and 12 meter deep rock.
 Japanese mythology says that “Nigihayashi no Mikoto” (the grandson of the Sun Goddess).
 The shrine also has a rocky cave you can get in.

 Access : From either Osaka or Kyoto, take the Keihan main line to Hirakatashi, then switch to the Keihan Katano line to Kisaichi station.
 About 40-minute walk to the mouth of the park from Kisaichi station.